stefanpenner/go-fsdt/README.md

 **A File System Diffing Toolchain**

+> ⚠️ **Alpha Status**: This project is in early development.
+APIs may change without notice.

 `go-fsdt` is a reimagined Go implementation of several Node.js libraries, offering powerful tools for comparing file systems, deriving minimal IO operations, and managing file system fixtures.